atanasoff-yordan/atanasoff-yordan/README.md

-# Personal page
+# Welcome
-Still a work in progress
+My name is yordan; i code for a living.